shelialia/tp/docs/DeveloperGuide.md

 - `edit x`
 - `edit 5 abc`
 - `edit 0`
 **Expected**: No guest is edited.
 Error message is shown in the status bar.
-If the index is invalid or missing, or if the parameters are unrecognised or empty, an appropriate error is returned.
-Status bar remains unchanged.

 ### Listing

-Listing all or filtered guests using the `list` command.
+Listing all or filtering guests.
+Guests can be filtered to show only guests with names that match the provided name, or to show only guests with requests.

 **Test cases**
 1. `list`